NickProdromou/JS1_Slackbot/README.md

 ---
 Coming from a design background, I know for a fact that knowing the keyboard shortcuts to common commands can speed up workflow phenomenally.

 hotkeybot comes with a large list of commands,and the bot will respond to you if you're doing something wrong.
-I have done a lot of error handling. and made sure that if something goes wrong the user knows exactly why they didn't get the expected output.
+I have done a lot of error handling and made sure that if something goes wrong the user knows exactly why they didn't get the expected output.

 ***Currently, hotkeybot can respond to the following commands:***

-* type **hello** Welcome the user, and explain what it's purpose is
+* Type **hello** Welcome the user, and explain what it's purpose is
-* Type **help** to show a comprehensive list of commands and how to use them.
+* Type **help** to show a comprehensive list of commands and how to use them
 * Type **programs** to show a list of currently supported programs, which hotkeybot has keys for
 * Type **platforms** to show a list of currently supported operating systems (mac or windows)
 * Type **platform setup** here you can set the platform